 This is a little bit like asking how long a piece of string is.
 It’s incredibly subjective and depends on so many variants.
-If we were pushed to give a short answer, then we’d day anywhere between a 3 days and several weeks.
+If we were pushed to give a short answer, then we’d day anywhere between 3 days and several weeks.

 Your ability level

-There is little doubt that a person who has good balance and has done sports like skateboarding, snowboarding, skiing etc will naturally be predisposed to surfing more than people who have not done such such sports before.
+There is little doubt that a person who has good balance and has done sports like skateboarding, snowboarding, skiing etc will naturally be predisposed to surfing more than people who have not done such sports before.